jan3dev/aqua-test-scripts/full_regression_tests/assets_full_regression_test.md

+## USDt

+- [ ] Settings > Manage Assets > Toggle off USDT.
+Check the places where USDt appears and ensure nothing unusual is present.
+    - We had a previous bug where there was a big grey box on the swap asset receive input when USDt was removed from manage assets

 ## Mexas (mx stablecoin)

 - [ ] Settings > Manage Assets > Add More Assets.
 Verify Mexas is available to add.
 Add and verify it is not on Home Screen and Send/Receive Grids